-Understanding LLM Data Privacy Practices Under GDPR
+LLM Data Privacy Practices under GDPR

-Introduction to Large Language Models and GDPR
+Introduction to GDPR and LLMs

-Strategies for Compliance
+Strategies for Ensuring GDPR Compliance

 Pros & Cons